 - Plexiglass shields have been placed between each eSports station.

 Will there still be club activities this semester?

 Yes!
 Clubs are continuing their missions and activities this semester.
 Meetings and events are scheduled by each organization, following the guidance of Student Activities.
 Clubs are encouraged to meet virtually.

 What about club sports?

-Club sports will be encouraged to meet virtually, and may engage in individual training and practice as permitted under New York state guidelines for fitness.
-Siena continues to evaluate the safety of clubs sports practices and competitions, communicate with league officials, and monitor current conditions.
+Club sports are encouraged to meet virtually, and may engage in individual training and practice as permitted under state guidelines for fitness.
+Siena continues to evaluate the safety of club sports practices and competitions, communicate with league officials, and monitor current conditions.
 Decisions regarding off-campus practice sites, travel, scrimmages and games will be forthcoming.

 Will there still be a student activities fee?

-Yes, this is essential for clubs to be able to continue their programming.
-Siena has also invested in a tent and new technologies to ensure the student experience is as vibrant and engaging as possible for all.
+Yes, this is essential for clubs to offer their programming.
+Siena also invested in a tent and new technology to ensure the student activity experience is as vibrant and engaging as possible for all.
 Staying connected and building relationships is more important than ever, especially for students studying remotely.